JElchison/flicker-detector/README.md

 The system will automatically create a new file named `LOG_000.CSV` (incrementing on each reboot or every 24 hours).

-When you pull the SD card and open the CSV in Excel or a data analysis tool, you will see a continuous X-axis timeline of system uptime in seconds (`Uptime_s`), accompanied by the min, max, and average brightness for that second.
+When you pull the SD card and open the CSV in Excel or a data analysis tool, you will see a continuous X-axis timeline of system uptime in hours:minutes:seconds (`Uptime_hms`), accompanied by the min, max, and average brightness for that second.
 The `Read_Count` column tracks system health—it should show roughly the same number of sensor reads every second (i.e., Hz).

 To spot a momentary flicker, simply look for severe dips in the `Min_Light` column.